jasonmcaffee/modulus/README.md

 # Modulus
 Drop dead simple module definition library.

+Modulus simplifies your module definitions by autowiring module function parameters based on the paramater name. e.g. having a parameter called moduleA in your module function will result in modulus finding moduleA and passing it to your module function.

+By ensuring that module names are unique, we can simplify resolving modules, and eliminate the need of worrying about paths, etc.

 ## Try it out!
 You can play with the specs by going [here](https://codio.com/jasonmcaffee/modulus/master/tree/test/spec1.js) and selecting Project -> Fork.